Juniper/nita-cli/README.md

     nita hello world  >>>>  docker run hello-world

 But you can grow your tree and make it as complicated as you want.
-Should you do that, bear in mind that some intelligence may need to be added to `nita` script, but dont let that stop you!
+Should you do that, bear in mind that some intelligence may need to be added to `nita` script, but do not let that stop you!

 Here it is another example of how to grow it: